 The village recognizes that businesses and organizations host events that are different from daily business activities.
-To ensure they are compatible with the surrounding development, the village regulates these events as found in Chapter 109 of the Village Code.
-Events that may have at least one of the following characteristics shall apply for a Special Event Permit:
+To ensure they are compatible with the surrounding public, the village regulates these events as found in Chapter 109 of the Village Code.
+Events that may have at least one of the following characteristics must apply for a Special Event Permit:

 - May attract a large crowd that is significantly larger than what is expected during a typical day of business

 - Use of an outdoor parking lot for any part of the event other than for parking

 - Use of structures such as a tent or stage

 - Use of village services such as a police detail for traffic count or security